 If you have any questions or would like to know more about FutureFit could benefit your workplace please contact us.

 Several councils across New Zealand have declared a Climate Emergency, while many more are actively looking at ways to reduce carbon emissions.
-In collaboration with the Gen Less initiative, the Energy Efficiency and Conservation Authority is currently enabling access to FutureFit for all New Zealanders.
-FutureFit can be used as an effective local tool to support Council sustainability and carbon reduction programmes.
+In collaboration with the Gen Less initiative, the Energy Efficiency and Conservation Authority (EECA) is extending access to FutureFit for all New Zealanders until the end of June 2020.
+FutureFit can be used as an effective local tool to support council sustainability and carbon reduction programmes, by providing your residents with a step-wise journey towards living low carbon lifestyles.

-If you are a council and would like to know more contact us for further information about how your council can use and promote FutureFit.
+If you are a council and would like know more about how your area can use and promote FutureFit, plus information about the comprehensive support package available from July 2020, contact us.

 FutureFit is a great way to get your community, friends and family engaged in taking action to reduce our carbon footprint.
 It gives you an instant snapshot of your impact on the planet and, because everyone's footprint is different, FutureFit provides personalised actions and reminders.
 This helps you to turn your intention into action and track your progress to reduce your impact in an easy and fun way.
 FutureFit shows how all our individual actions add up to make a collective difference to our emissions.